Wednesday, September 15, 2021

 During this incredible period of individual success and nearly unparalleled creativity, Wonder also found time to either write, sing, or play on songs by the Supremes, James Taylor, the Pointer Sisters, Roberta Flack, B.B.
 King, Billy Preston, Jeff Beck, Dave Mason, Rufus (wrote "Tell Me Something Good"), and Minnie Riperton.

 The album topped charts in both the U.S. and Canada and jumped to #5 in the U.K. There was no one producing better albums during this stretch, and Stevie again captured the Grammy Award for Album of the Year.
 He was just 25, and Wonder had won that prestigious award two years in a row.
-The next year, when Simon accepted the honor for Still Crazy After All These Years, he said, "I would like to thank Stevie Wonder for not making an album this year."
+The next year, when Paul Simon accepted the honor for Still Crazy After All These Years, he said, "I would like to thank Stevie Wonder for not making an album this year."

 This funky number, incredibly already his 11th career #1 R&B smash (#8 Popular) is "Boogie On Reggae Woman".
 Originally slated for inclusion on Innervisions, engineer Robert Margouleff convinced Wonder it would fit better on this album.